pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 # Exceptions

-We were already talking about [error messages]({{ lesson_url('beginners/print') }}) :
+We have already talked about [error messages]({{ lesson_url('beginners/print') }}):
-Python complains, tells us where is the error (line) and terminates the program.
+Python complains, tells us where the error (line) is, and terminates the program.
-But there are lot more what we can learn about error messages (a.k.a *exceptions*).
+But there is much more that we can learn about error messages (a.k.a *exceptions*).

 ## Printing errors:

-In the beginning we will repeat how Python prints error which is in nested function.
+In the beginning we will repeat how Python prints an error which is in a nested function.

 ```python